 Today the SASRF has scores of beneficiaries including numerous children and disabled soldiers.
 The children are looked after until they reach the age of 25 years while former SASR soldiers receive support for the term of their natural life.
 The SASRF received a \$10 million Deed of Gift from the Federal Government in March 2009 that has enabled it to have a strong financial base upon which to look after its beneficiaries.

-In May 2016 the Wanderers Capital Fund will be established as a sub-fund of the SASRF's third trust, called "Trust No3", for the purpose of financially supporting the Wanderers Education Program in the provision of education pathways for serving and transitioning members of the SASR across a multiplicity of the nation's best educational institutions.
+In May 2016 the Wanderers Capital Fund was established as a sub-fund of the SASRF's third trust, called "Trust No3", for the purpose of financially supporting the Wanderers Education Program in the provision of education pathways for serving and transitioning members of the SASR across a multiplicity of the nation's best educational institutions.

-Under the auspices of the SASRF, Trust No3's sub-fund acts as the custodian for donations received from benefactors for the express purpose of supporting the Wanderers Education Program.
+Under the auspices of the SASRF, Trust No3's the 'WEP sub-fund' acts as the custodian for donations received from benefactors for the express purpose of supporting the Wanderers Education Program.
 The program will continue to be operationally administered through the SASR's Human Performance Cell.
-The SASRF provides the Wanderers Education Program will governance oversight, full auditability and tax refundable status for benefactors.
+The SASRF provides the Wanderers Education Program with governance oversight, full auditability and tax refundable status for benefactors; specifically, DGR1 and 2 statuses.